-Electromagnetic induction is the process by which an electric current is generated in a conductor when it is exposed to a changing magnetic field.
+To understand how a squirrel cage induction motor works, we need to first understand electromagnetic induction.
+It is the process by which an electric current is generated in a conductor when it is exposed to a changing magnetic field.
 In an electric motor, electromagnetic induction is used to convert electrical energy into mechanical energy.

 In a squirrel cage induction motor, the stator consists of a series of electromagnetic coils.
 When an alternating current (AC) is applied to these coils, a rotating magnetic field is generated.
 This rotating magnetic field then passes over the rotor windings, which are shorted conductive bars.

 The interaction between the magnetic fields from the stator and rotor creates a torque, causing the rotor to rotate and follow the direction of the rotating magnetic field.
 However, the rotor windings in a squirrel cage induction motor have a high resistance, which limits the amount of torque that can be generated.
 As a result, squirrel cage induction motors have a low starting torque, meaning it takes a relatively large amount of torque to get the rotor moving when the motor is first turned on.